 Bobby: Whos Kennedy?

-- A lot of entertaining stuff is going on in "Chinga" (i.e. the phone calls between Mulder and Scully) but the final scene in the office is really one crowning Funny Moment.
-Mulder is obviously bored without Scully and plays with his pencils, carefully sharpening them, making a nice row of them and also throwing and sticking them into the ceiling.
-When Scully walks in the office, he is very charming in his attempts to hide it from her.
-She by the way pretends that she is rested after weekend off, spent with some guy Jack.
-When the pencils start falling down and hitting Mulder, it gets hysterical.
-In addition, the truth is that they both need each other and the mystery of the X-files, which adds the layer of heart-warming.Mulder: (after being hit with a pencil) Theres got to be an explanation.
+- A lot of entertaining stuff is going on in "Chinga" (i.e. the phone calls between Mulder and Scully) but the final scene in the office is one crowning Funny Moment.
+Mulder is bored without Scully and plays with his pencils, carefully sharpening them, making a nice row of them, and also throwing and sticking them into the ceiling.
+When Scully walks into the office, he is very charming in his attempts to hide it from her.
+She, by the way, pretends that she is rested after weekend off, spent with some guy Jack.
+When the pencils start falling and hitting Mulder, it gets hysterical.
+Also, the truth is that they both need each other and the mystery of the X-files, which adds the layer of heart-warming.Mulder: (after being hit with a pencil) Theres got to be an explanation.

 Scully: Oh, I dont know.
 I think some things are better left unexplained.

 Mulder: Maybe you don't know what you're looking for.